camlc24/camlc24.github.io/README.md

 #### Post excerpt

-The [excerpt](https://jekyllrb.com/docs/posts/#post-excerpts) is the head of the article rendered in the blog page.
+The [excerpt](https://jekyllrb.com/docs/posts/#post-excerpts) are the first lines of an article that is displayed on the blog page.
 The length of the excerpt has a default of around `250` characters or can be manually set in the post using:

 in `conflig.yml`: